baseboxorg/google-cloud-container-setup/README.md

   5.2 Paths: the path to access your website, often just `/` also, add an asterix after the path: `/*` 5.3 Backend Service: Select the backend service

+_Note: It might take some time before your CDN is up, give it about 30 sec..._

 ## Delete a container
 Removes database, nginx proxy files, etcetera.